-HoloMonitor M4 creates label-free holographic cell images.
+HoloMonitor creates label-free holographic cell images.
 Laser light is divided into a reference and an object beam.
-As the object beam passes through the sample, the light is slowed down and a phase delay is imprinted on the light beam.
+As the object beam passes through the sample, a phase delay is imprinted on the light beam.
 By subsequently merging the sample and the reference beam, an interference pattern is created.
 This interference pattern is the hologram.
 It is recorded by an image sensor and then used to numerically reconstruct a so-called phase image, which is displayed and analyzed (Mölder et al. 2008).
-In other words, all calculations are based on how much the light slows down when it passes through the cells.